 - MOTION TO WAIVE FILING FEE.
 If you cannot afford the filing fee, you must complete this form.

 If you do not already have a lawyer, the Lawyer Referral Service of the New Hampshire Bar Association can help you find one and can provide information about reduced fee services.
 The telephone number for the Lawyer Referral Service is (603) 229-0002.
-Check the Bar Web site for further information at: www.nhbar.org.
+Check the website for more information.

 How do I prepare for court?

-If you plan to represent yourself (choose not to hire a lawyer), some courts offer an informational session called SCOPE.
-At these sessions, an attorney and/or a Court staff member are present to discuss court procedure, legal terminology, forms, and what will take place at a hearing.
+If you choose not to hire a lawyer and you plan to represent yourself, some courts offer an informational session called SCOPE.
+At these sessions, an attorney and/or a court staff member are present to discuss court procedure, legal terminology, forms, and what will take place at a hearing.
 They may be able to answer your questions and help you fill out forms or review forms that you may have already filled out.
 If your court offers SCOPE sessions, a schedule of their time and place will be available at the court.

 What do I provide the court to request a change?